Uzair Essack

 Uzair Essack is a South African entrepreneur.
 He was listed in the Forbes Africa 30 Under 30 entrepreneurs of 2020.

 Background

-Uzair Essack was born in South Africa in 1992 and he grew up in the city of Johannesburg.
-He attained a bachelor of commerce degree at the University of Cape Town in 2016.
+Uzair Essack was born in Mayfair, Johannesburg in 1992.
+He attained a Bachelor of Commerce degree at the University of Cape Town in 2017.

-Uzair began his career in business in 2015 when he established Riyp, an agriculture and logistics company based in Cape Town.
+Career

+Uzair founded Riyp (Pty) Ltd on 8 December 2015, a South African fresh produce export company based in Cape Town.
+Riyp exports fresh fruit and vegetables to 40 countries across Africa, the Middle East, Asia, Europe and the Indian Ocean Islands.
+The company operates three export brands: Riyp, Bloo Moon and Cherry Pop.
+Riyp is a member of the Fresh Produce Exporters Forum (FPEF).

 In 2019, he was awarded the Medium Business Entrepreneur of The Year award at the South Africa Entrepreneur of the Year Awards.

-In 2020, Uzair Essack was named in the Mail & Guardian 200 Young South Africans of the year 2020 and was also named in the Forbes Africa 30 Under 30 class of 2020.
+In 2020, Uzair Essack was named in the Mail & Guardian 200 Young South Africans list and in the Forbes Africa 30 Under 30 class of 2020.

+Riyp has been featured in CNN, Forbes Africa, GQ South Africa, and Entrepreneur Magazine.